-The Indian Constitution, which came into force on 26th January 1950 provides for single citizenship for the entire country.
-Matters concerning Indian citizenship are contained in Articles 5 to 11 in Part II of the constitution of India.
-The law states that any person born in India on or after 26th January but before the commencement of the 1986 Act was a citizen of India.
-A person born in India after 1 July 1987 was a citizen of India if one of the two parents was a citizen of India at the time of birth.
-The law further states that those born in India on or after 3rd December 2004 are considered citizens of India only if both of their parents are citizens of India or if one parent is a citizen of India and the other is not an illegal migrant at the time of birth.
+The law states that any person born in India on or after 26th of January 1950, but before the commencement of the 1986 Act was a citizen of India.
+A person born in India after 1st of July 1987 was a citizen of India, if one of the two parents was a citizen of India at the time of birth.
+The law further states that those born in India on or after 3rd of December, 2004 are considered to be citizens of India, only if both of their parents are citizens of India or if one parent is a citizen of India and the other is not an illegal migrant at the time of birth.

-Under the category of citizenship by descent any person born outside India on or after 26 January but before 10 December 1992 are citizens of India by descent only if their father was a citizen of India at the time of their birth.
-Those born after 10 December 1992 are considered citizens of India if either of their parents is a citizen of India at the time of their birth.
-However, according to the Citizenship (Amendment) Act 2003, any person born outside India after 3, December 2004, shall not be considered citizens of India unless their birth is registered at an Indian consulate within one year of the date of birth.
+Under the category of citizenship by descent, any person born outside India on or after 26th of January, 1950, but before 10th of December, 1992 is a citizen of India by descent, only if his father was a citizen of India at the time of his birth.
+Those born after 10th of December, 1992 are considered to be citizens of India, if either of their parents are citizens of India at the time of their birth.
+However, according to the Citizenship (Amendment) Act 2003, any person born outside India after 3rd of December, 2004 shall not be considered a citizen of India, unless his birth is registered at an Indian consulate within one year from the date of birth.

-The Indian Constitution also provides the provision where by an application a person can be registered as a citizen of India under section 5 of the Citizenship Act, 1955 by submitting an application.
+A person can be registered as a citizen of India under section 5 of the Citizenship Act, 1955 by submitting an application.
 But the person needs to belong to any of the following categories.

-Citizenship by naturalisation can be acquired by a foreigner who has resided in India for twelve years.
-The applicant must have lived in India for eleven years in a period of fourteen years.
-Added to this is the point that the last twelve months preceding the application must be spent in India.
+Citizenship by naturalisation can be acquired by a foreigner, who has resided in India for 12 years.
+The applicant must have lived in India for 11 years in a period of 14 years.
+Added to this is the point that the last 12 months preceding the application must be spent in India.